dkebler/4S/README.md

 deploy-S3 builds the production version of the site (which is currently not being optimzied!) and then publishes it to your AWS S3-Bucket.  deploy-gh sends it to the github pages (gh-pages branch) of your github repo.

+### No Need for a Terminal Window

+If you are using sublime text 3 there is a package available called not surprisingly called [gulp](https://packagecontrol.io/packages/Gulp) which will give you access to your gulp tasks from multiple locations within sublime and you can see console output all in sublime.
+I helped the author a bit with a documentation PR so I know it works great.

 ## Publish to S3

 As stated in the prerequisite you must have the AWS-CLI installed.
 I have a Todo to use the node.js aws-sdk but for now that is a prerequisite.
 The commandline is a good idea anyway because it allows you to test out your connection outside of the gulp/node.js to be sure it is working.

 You need to configure three parts.
 1. `gulpfile.js/config/deploy-s3.js` with bucket and url names plus your aws profile name.
 I set it up for two buckets so you can test your production on a test bucket before deploying it to your live bucket.
 By default it's set to the testing bucket and for now you must edit the `gulpfile.js/tasks/deploy-s3.js` file to change that.
-2. Your credentials and config files in your home directory which contain your AWS keys and region etc and thus are NOT part of your repo for obvious security reasons. [aws configure](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+2. Your credentials and aws config files in your home directory which contain your AWS keys and region etc and thus are NOT part of your repo for obvious security reasons. [aws configure](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
 Use the profile switch and then set that in deploy-s3.js.
 3. Your policy for the IAM user associated with the AWS keys you are using.
 This one worked for me.

 ```